chrishokamp/neural_mt/README.md

     config['dec_embed'] = 400
 ```

-- the `config['vocab_size']` parameter also impacts the memory requirements, but you need to make sure that it corresponds to your settings for the `prepare_data.py` script (see above).
+- the `config['vocab_size']` parameter also impacts the memory requirements,
+  but you need to make sure that it corresponds to your settings for the
+  `prepare_data.py` script (see above).

+**Commands for monitoring your experiments**

+- access the shared monitoring screens (Google for basic byoubiu commands)
+`byobu`

+- monitor GPU usage
+`watch -d nvidia-smi`